 I haven’t found a portrait of a baby in a cap with lappets tied under the chin!
 Help me out here!
 Maybe 18th C babies didn’t like having things tied under their chins any more than my babies did.
 Maybe that’s why this cap survived.

 I did discover this very similar cap at the UK National Trust, dated 1730-1750.
 Dimensions aren’t given, which is too bad, so we can’t compare exactly.
 I see a similar gather casing along the back of the lappet, just like this one.
+The online record identifies this as a child’s cap.

 As the first cap I tried to measure, pattern, and recreate, this was a learning experience.
 How to discover the shape of a gathered piece had me flummoxed for a while.
 Making the curved headpiece mate with a curved caul was a puzzle as well.
-I have since made this cap over several times, and it is, with experience, — and a working pattern — a simple, pretty baby cap. [add photo of latest version]
+I have since made this cap over several times, and it is, with experience, — and a working pattern — a simple, pretty baby cap.

 Click here for notes and pattern: boston MFA 49.366